rajdeepd/cf-tutorials/spring/springmvc-expensereport-mongodb/README.md

 2. Select project and right click on it, select **Run As->Maven build**.
 Now enter the goal as **clean install**.
 3. Drag and drop the application onto the vfabric tc server.

-### You can use the vmc command line tool, too.
+### You can also use mvn to run it from command line tool.
-1. Run `mvn clean install tomcat:run` on the command line from the root of the project to run on tomcat server.
+1. Run `mvn clean install tomcat:run` on the command line from the root of the project to run on tomcat server and access the application at [http://localhost:8080/springmvc-expensereport-mongodb/](http://localhost:8080/springmvc-expensereport-mongodb/).

 ## Deployment to Cloud Foundry:
 ### From an Eclipse environment like the SpringSource Tool Suite equipped with the m2e and Cloud Foundry WTP connector support: